stargazing-dino/skill_tree/README.md

   @override
   Widget build(BuildContext context) {
-    // The first data type is the type of the edge.
+    // The first data type is the data type of the edge.
 The second is
     // of the node
-    return SkillTree<dynamic, MyData>(
+    return SkillTree<void, MyData>(
       layout: HeirarchicLayout(),
       serializeNode: (MyData myData) {
         return myData.toJson(myData);